 A stay stitch is a straight stitch sewn-through one fabric layer.
 It is the line of stitches indicated in your pattern instructions that hold curved raw edges in position and prevents them from stitching past the diagonal (bias cut) of the fabric.

 You should typically stay-stitch a fabric immediately after cutting it so it does not stretch out or lose its shape, especially in the neck region.
-No matter how much you’re in a hurry to get the job done, skipping this step could result in less than favorable results.
+No matter how much you’re in a hurry to get the job done, skipping this step could result in less than favourable results.